About Us

-To preserve, honor and showcase New England’s musical heritage.
+To preserve, honor and showcase New England’s rich musical heritage.

 MMONE is for educational use only.
 Our information is based on many hours of research by our writers.

-That’s the mission of MMONE, the Music Museum Of New England.
+That’s the mission of MMONE, the Music Museum of New England.
 This website is the first step in a long journey from creating a virtual “museum” online to building a bricks-and-mortar visitors center and archive.
+All of our information is based on our writers’ knowledge of their topics, gleaned from hours of research and their professional/personal experiences.

-Call us “em-em-won”.
-We’re a group of volunteers dedicated to that mission.
-We’ve been adding information, images, audio, video and links to this site since its launch in 2005.
+Call us “em-em-won.”
+We’re a group of volunteers dedicated to our mission and we’ve been adding information, images, audio, video and links to this site since its launch in 2005.

 We have two basic criteria for inclusion in the museum: